-This is an excerpt from “Humor Me”, Book 2 in the Life without a Field Guide Series which is available at Amazon.
+This is an excerpt from “Humor Me”, Book 2 in the Life without a Field Guide Series which is available on Amazon.

 You know winter has gone on too long when your spouse says “Good morning, Sweets,” and you snap, “Do you have to be so sarcastic?”
 When your son says, “Mom, we’re getting low on milk” and you snarl, “No problem.
 I’ll just shovel the driveway and three or four roads and whip right on into town and get some.”